-If you are a stockholder of record as of the close of business on December 13, 2013, you can give a proxy to be voted at the meeting either:
+If you are a stockholder of record as of the close of business on December 8, 2016, you can:

-- 1. By mailing in the enclosed proxy card; - 2.
-By submitting a written ballot at the meeting; - 3.
-Over the telephone by calling a toll-free number; or - 4.
-By using the Internet.
+- 1. by signing and dating a written proxy card and mailing it to the address indicated (if you requested a proxy card); - 2. by submitting a written ballot at the meeting; - 3. over the telephone by calling a toll-free number; or - 4. by using the Internet.